-Only more recently, in the last 20 years or so, computers and digitization of images made it feasible to capture time-lapse sequences and, from these, to extract quantitative parameters of the dynamics.
-In the context that we focus on here, i.e., soft matter and biological systems, these movies are typically recorded through an optical microscope setup.
-Two broad approaches have been either (i) segmenting the images to extract features, and then building trajectories of these features over time, or (ii) performing correlations across the timecourse, to extract velocity maps.
-The first approach is typical both in biology experiments4-6 and in "microrheology" (tracer particles can be used as local probes of the mechanics in a material).
-The second approach is typical in fluid dynamics and in experiments probing displacement fields.
-The progress both in computational power and even more strikingly in digital image sensors has led microscopy approaches to become the conventional experimental tool.
-Furthermore, many samples of interest are available only in very small volumes, or as thin quasi two-dimensional materials (e.g., cell cultures), and these are not compatible with traditional dynamic light scattering approaches.
-However, this move to "real space" analysis poses serious challenges: segmentation is very often difficult and computationally expensive, it requires case-bycase fine tuning, it is sometimes just impossible to automate, as in dense systems; the correlation-based approaches wash out many types of motion (e.g., random fluctuations and displacements) and can therefore intrinsically be deployed only in very selected situations.
+Publiching (i) performing correlations across the timecourse, to extract features, and then building trajectories of these features over Publiching (ii) performing correlations across the timecourse, to extract velocity maps.
+The first approach is typical both in biology experiments 4-6 and in "microrheology"7 (tracer particles can be used as local probes of the mechanics in a material).
+The second approach is typical in fluid dynamics8 and in experiments probing displacement fields^{9,10}.
+The progress both in computational power, and even more strikingly in digital image sensors, has led microscopy approaches to become the conventional experimental tool.
+Furthermore, many samples of interest are available only in very small volumes, or as thin quasi two-dimensional materials (e.g. cell cultures), and these are not compatible with traditional dynamic light scattering approaches.
+However, this move to "real space" analysis poses serious challenges: segmentation is very often difficult and computationally expensive, it requires case-by-case fine tuning, it is sometimes just impossible to automate, as in dense systems; the correlation-based approaches wash out many types of motion (e.g. random fluctuations and displacements) and can therefore intrinsically be deployed only in very selected situations.

-In 2008, a revolutionary method was proposed by Cerbino and Trappe: Differential Dynamic Microscopy (DDM).
-The power of this method as a modern alternative to DLS was immediately explained, but the impact and the range of a) Authors to whom correspondence should be addressed: roberto.cerbino@ unimi.it and pc245@cam.ac.uk discovery made possible by this approach became clear in the last decade and are still being explored by an increasing number of adopters.
-Implementing DDM does not require advanced high-end optics; consumer-led demand for its two underlying technologies (computing and digital cameras) is rapidly propelling it forwards in terms of speed and power; with small variations, DDM has been shown to extract a whole set of parameters typical of the traditional approaches outlined above, and more.
+In 2008, a revolutionary method was proposed by Cerbino and Trappe11.
+Differential Dynamic Microscopy (DDM).
+The power of this method as a modern alternative to DLS was immediately explained, but the impact and the range of discovery made possible by this approach became clear in this last decade, and are still being explored by an increasing number of adopters.
+Implementing DDM does not require advanced high-end optics; consumer-led demand for its two underlying technologies (computing & digital cameras) is rapidly propelling it forwards in terms of speed and power; with small variations DDM has been shown to extract a whole set of parameters typical of the traditional approaches outlined above, and more.

-This perspective aims to capture the research made possible by DDM in its first decade, including mostly very recent developments, and to suggest untapped potential areas where it could be fruitful.
-We particularly highlight the questions and challenges posed by systems with "multiscale dynamics," of which there are many important examples both in complex fluids (e.g., gel networks) and biology (e.g., cell tissues).
-To make a very concrete example from living systems, one wants to isolate intracellular motions from the motions of cells themselves, and even if focusing on cell motion, it is often the case that the character of motion changes across a time or length scale, as persistence is lost (e.g., in run and tumble bacterial motility dynamics).
+This Perspective aims to capture the research made possible by DDM in its first decade, including mostly very recent developments, and to suggest untapped potential areas where it could be fruitful.
+We particularly highlight the questions and challenges posed by systems with "multiscale dynamics", of which there are many important examples both in complex fluids (e.g. gel networks) and biology (e.g. cell tissues).
+To make a very concrete example from living systems, one wants to isolate intracellular motions from the motions of cells themselves, and even if focusing on cell motion it is often the case that the character of motion changes across a time or length scale, as persistence is lost (e.g. in run and tumble bacterial motility dynamics).
 These are typical scenarios where the DDM approach is ideal.